Who I Work With

 A lot of parents find their way into my practice because despite reading all the parenting books, talking to friends and family who had kids before them, and being as overprepared as possible - nobody can prepare you for whatever unique challenges your particular family will face.
 And then just when you think you have a grip on everything, it all changes again.

-I'm a dad.
-I've been in the weeds too, at varying levels of crisis and competence.
+I am a dad.
+I have been in the weeds too, at varying levels of crisis and competence.
 More importantly, as a psychologist I know the value of having a space to open up about these things without worrying about how it lands.

 Anxiety masquerading as high-energy competence

 From the outside, this can look like ambition.
 It often results in behavior that is reinforced and rewarded academically or professionally.
 From the inside, it feels like an engine that never fully turns off.
-The hallmarks of anxiety — they just tend to be channeled into output rather than paralysis.
-Until it isn't.
+The hallmarks of anxiety are there - they just tend to be channeled into output rather than paralysis.
+Until it is not.

 Leaders navigating sustained pressure and responsibility